-Lakeside Missions is focused on working globally and locally in partnership with local leaders and missionaries to help make a difference in lives in our community and third world countries.
+Lakeside Missions is focused on working globally and locally in partnership with local leaders and missionaries to help make a difference in the lives of people in our community and in third world countries.

 1. Kenya, Africa | This trip involves working at the Lakeside high school with students; construction; and working with seniors and nursery school children.
 The Kenya trip also includes a one day safari.
 Duration of the trip is 12 days.

 2. CUBA | This trip involves working with a local church on some construction and home visitation.
 The duration of this trip is one week.